Joe Hultgren - Technical Artist

 So last time we looked at making some utility nodes that we can use in our scripts.
 Today we'll look at how to actually use them and in doing so we'll look into how pymel handles attributes.

-If your coming from mel or maya.cmds the syntax you're used to to access attributes will look this.
+If you’re coming from mel or maya.cmds the syntax you’re used to to access attributes will look this.

 # mel